OmarAlejandroLinares/ProyectoDAA/README.md

 # Project 1 - Graph generation and management library.
-### By Omar Alejandro Linares Escobar
-This is my project for the subject "Design and Analysis of Algorithms".
+### Project made by Omar Alejandro Linares Escobar for the subject "Design and Analysis of Algorithms".
 ## Objective of the project.
 Generate random graphs through 6 different methods, which are:
 * Merge Method